catchsob/facecam/README.md

 to roll call based on face recognition

 1. start the application by command "python3 rollcall_edge.py -m mqtt_ip_address"
-2. push "註冊" for newly added user
+2. button to "註冊" register for a new user
-3. push "點名" for roll call
+3. button to "點名" sign-in for an existing user
 4. "python3 rollcall_edge.py --help" to get usage

 ##### platforms